icon-project/documentation/references/java-sdk.md

 #### Check the transaction result

-After transaction is sent, the result can be looked up with the returned hash value.
+After a transaction is sent, the result can be looked up with the returned hash value.

 In this example, you can check your transaction result in every 2 seconds because of the block confirmation time.
 Checking the result is as follows: